angelarazzell/hospETL/README.md

 HospETL
 =======

 Generate a schema for fictional hospital data to deliver a prototype of an analytics platform.

-Investigate Amazon Redshift as a distributed data warehouse solution, in order to deliver a dashboard in Flask (URL: www.hospetl.website) to display reporting metrics such as:
+Investigate Amazon Redshift as a distributed data warehouse solution, in order to deliver a dashboard in Flask to display reporting metrics such as:
 - Inpatient Activity
 - Emergency Activity including waiting time breaches
 - Frequent Flyer report (patients who frequently visit the emergency department)

 I benchmarked the performance of best practice measures within Redshift, such as applying the distribution key, sort key, columnar compression.
+Slides are [here](https://www.slideshare.net/AngelaRazzell/hospetl-delivering-a-healthcare-analytics-platform).

 ## Details